 Ariane performed for six months on the stand-up circuit in 2003, reaching the Laughing Horse New Act of the Year Final.
 She returned to the comedy circuit in February 2016, achieving seven paid gigs in her first seven weeks.
 Her Love Song for Jeremy Corbyn has appeared in the Evening Standard, and her weekly email Adventures of a Stand-Up Comic is currently being serialised on Chortle.
 In August 2016, she received a write-up in The Scotsman with the quotes 'She's fantastic.
 Wonderfully clever lyrics and very funny.'
 Comedy reviewer Claire Smith also wrote in The Scotsman, 'You may not have heard of Ariane Sherine yet, but you will.'

-In 2016, she has performed at shows including Pull the Other One, the Monkey Business Saturday Late Show, the Old Ram Brewery, Nikolaugh Teslaugh, Il Puma Londinese, the Trinity, the Grouchy Club, Comedy Café, Up the Creek (where she beat The Blackout) and many more.
-She has been booked as a headliner at Crown the Knave and the Wednesday show at Café Mode, and is currently gigging for Mirth Control.
-She will be performing at this year’s Malcolm Hardee Awards Show in Edinburgh.
+In 2016, Ariane has performed at shows including Pull the Other One, the Monkey Business Saturday Late Show, the Old Ram Brewery, Comedy Café, Up the Creek, Downstairs at the King's Head and is currently gigging for the UK's largest independent comedy booker, Mirth Control.
+She performed at this year’s Malcolm Hardee Awards Show in Edinburgh.